kuosc2005/website/docs/Website/about.md

 # About
 ## KUOSC Website

-This site is live at [https://kuosc.org.np](https://kuosc.org.np) and is built   using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This site is live at [https://kuosc.org.np](https://kuosc.org.np) and is built using react and powered by [Docusaurus 2](https://docusaurus.io/) for static site generation from MDX files.
 You can view the source code at [github](https://github.com/kuosc2005/website).

 ### Installation